- Course Code:

 On successful completion of the course, students will be able to:

-- Outline the development of trade theory historically, differentiating standard classical and orthodox trade theories
+- Outline the development trade theory historically, differentiating standard classical and orthodox trade theories.

-- Analyse the links between trade, economic growth and globalisation
+- Analyse the links between trade, international finance, economic growth and globalisation, with a particular emphasis on the experiences of developing countries.

 WorkloadThe weekly programme consists of one two-hour lecture, held on Mondays from 3pm to 5pm and a weekly one-hour tutorial.
 Students must attend both the tutorials and the lectures.
 The tutorials aim to discuss some of the key issues raised in the lecture in greater depth.
 Students might be asked to make short presentations on the discussion question assigned for the tutorial.